AtlasZ98/comp20-zsong/butwehavethepower/README.md

 I googled how to add quotation marks inside tags.

-I spent roughly 3 hours doing this assignment (becuase perfectly alligning subtitles with the video currentTime is HARD!)
+I spent roughly 3 hours doing this assignment (because perfectly alligning subtitles with the video currentTime is HARD!)